zachleat/zachleat.com/_posts/2008-03-28-tips-for-programming-javascript-functions.md

 });
 ```

 This way, it is immediately obvious which is a required argument and which is optional, and your required arguments will never be accidentally assigned a default value in your code.
-If the end-user doesn’t send in all of the required arguments, the resulting error message will be obvious and easily fixed, without a ton of code inside of your function to check that the end-user obeyed the function defintion.
+If the end-user doesn’t send in all of the required arguments, the resulting error message will be obvious and easily fixed, without a ton of code inside of your function to check that the end-user obeyed the function definition.

 ## Setting Default Values for Optional Arguments